sduplooy/Notus/README.md

 new Notification().IncludesError("Policy number is missing");
 ```

-To check if the notification has a specific warning:
+To check if the notification has a specific *warning*:

 ```c#
 new Notification().IncludesWarning("Amount is close to the lending limit");